Climate Science, Hydrology, and Human-Geosphere Interactions

 Vadose Zone Hydrology, Geological Engineering, and Groundwater Modeling

-Zach Perzan: Asssitan Professor
+Zach Perzan: Asssitant Professor

 Environmental Geochemistry, Hydrology, Machine Learning